The team

 Msc Student

-"I study the variation in benthic food web dynamics, using starfish, along a gradient from the High Arctic to the Gulf of St Lawrence"
+My research project aims to understand variation in the dynamics of benthic food webs, using starfish as top predators, along a latitudinal gradient from the High Arctic to the Gulf of St. Lawrence.

 Sébastien Kuchly